Project

 Reimplement timeline calculations on database

-Added by Pavel Kácha almost 4 years ago.
-Updated almost 4 years ago.
+Added by Pavel Kácha over 4 years ago.
+Updated over 4 years ago.

 Status: